Thursday, October 03, 2024

-As you are gliding through the water, enjoying your dive, a flash of light ahead of you catches your attention.
-Curious, you move ahead to investigate, when suddenly, a large, silver torpedo darts past you, followed by several more, close behind.
+As you are gliding through the water, enjoying your dive, a glimmer of light catches your attention.
+Curious, you move ahead to investigate, when suddenly, a large stream of silver torpedoes dart past you continuously.
 After a few moments, they swim by again, and you get a closer look.
-You notice the amber colored stripe along the body; which connects the mouth, eye, and fin.
-Their size and speed is astonishing and it gets your heart pumping as you realize you have finally spotted an “Amberjack”!
+You notice the amber colored horizontal stripe along the center of its body; which connects the mouth, eye, and fin.
+Their size and speed is astonishing and it gets your heart pumping as you realize you have spotted an “Amberjack”!

 Amberjacks are predators so they are built for speed, which is apparent from their shape.
 Their size and strength also makes them a prized gamefish for anglers since they put up a big fight and are challenging to reel in.
 Unfortunately, because of their fleshy meat, they are also a popular fish for sushi and are commonly found in restaurants worldwide.

 Your best chance to see Amberjacks is from winter into late spring when they spend more time closer to shore for mating.
 They head into deeper waters after May, but can be spotted occasionally year round if you’re lucky.
-They seem fearless, and almost playful when in the vicinity of divers and can often be seen swimming circles around divers and their bubble columns, so be sure to take the chance and marvel in this exquisite sight before they depart for another year!
+They seem fearless, and almost playful when in the vicinity of divers and can often be seen swimming several laps around Divers and their bubble columns.
+Make sure to take the opportunity and marvel in this exquisite sight before they depart for another year!

 No comments: